RobRendell/gTove/README.md

 * Add ability to toggle minis between always rendering as flat counters and rendering as standees when not top-down.
 * When in Player View mode, minis/maps added to the tabletop should be automatically revealed.
 * Add a slider to control the size of mini labels (not shared or persisted, so each user can set as preferred).
+* Give the GM options with what to do when tabletop images fail to load.

 ## Plans/TODO

+* Larger flat minis are thicker, swallowing up smaller minis.
+Should be the same thickness, and ideally, overlapping flat minis should show the smaller one over the larger one.
+* Text distance from the mini is scaled up with size, including elevation, putting the label for large flat minis far from the mini edge and high above the plane of the map.
 * File browser - if user picks a new image, after editing and saving automatically act as if they had picked it again?
 * Mini editor - backface configuration: greyscale+mirrored, colour+mirrored, greyscale, colour, another region of this image, another image.